 A good workout partner won’t let you slide when it comes to sticking to a workout or making better food choices.
 He or she should also be punctual.
 When you have a set time to exercise, both people should make the effort to be on time.
 Consistent tardiness will quickly decrease motivation to exercise.

 Working out with someone can be so much fun.
-I definitely enjoy getting fit with my spouse.
+I definitely enjoy with my spouse.
 We keep each other motivated and it feels great knowing that someone actually cares about my fitness goals and wants to help me reach them.